top of page

 How long does each therapy session take?

-Sessions last for 50 minutes for one-to-one therapy and 60 minutes for couples sessions.
+Sessions last for 50 minutes for one-to-one therapy and 60 minutes for couples or family sessions.

 Will any sessions be held in person?